mandiant/flare-fakenet-ng/docs/internals.md

 ### Linux Diverter Composition

-The Linux Diverter creates `LinuxDiverterNfqueue` objects within its `start()` method to call hook functions which each create a `PacketHandler` object and call its `handle_pkt()` method.
-This performs standard pre- and post-callback packet processing (like extracting the IP version and next protocol number), and provides a standard set of information to the network and transport layer callbacks that perform the real work.
+The Linux Diverter creates `LinuxDiverterNfqueue` objects within its `start()` method to connect iptables `NFQUEUE` rules to Python hook functions.
+Each hook function creates a `PacketHandler` object when a packet is received and calls its `handle_pkt()` method.
+The `PacketHandler` object performs standard pre- and post-callback packet processing (like extracting the IP version and next protocol number), and provides a standard set of information to the network and transport layer callbacks that perform the real work.
 More details follow.

 The Linux Diverter implementation comprises the following classes:
-* `DiverterBase` (`diverters/diverterbase.py`) - will facilitate common ancestry
+* `DiverterBase` (`diverters/diverterbase.py`) - will facilitate a common
-  and refactoring of common code between Windows, Linux, and any other future Diverter implementations
+  interface (and ancestry) for refactoring of common code between Windows, Linux, and any other future Diverter implementations.
 * `LinUtilMixin` (`diverters/linutil.py`) - handles most Linux-specific details
 * `Diverter` (`diverters/linux.py`) - Inherits from `DiverterBase` and
-  `LinUtilMixin`, implements netfilter logic.
+  `LinUtilMixin`, implements packet handling logic for Linux.

 The Linux Diverter uses the following helper classes:
 * `IptCmdTemplate` (`diverters/linutil.py`) - standardizes, centralizes, and
   de-duplicates code used frequently throughout the Linux Diverter to construct and execute iptables command lines to add (`-I` or `-A`) and remove (`-D`) rules. `Diverter` and `LinuxDiverterNfqueue` use this.
-* `LinuxDiverterNfqueue` (`diverters/linutil.py`) - handles iptables rule
+* `LinuxDiverterNfqueue` (`diverters/linutil.py`) - handles iptables `NFQUEUE`
-  addition/removal, NetfilterQueue management, netlink socket timeout setup for threaded operation, thread startup, and monitoring for asynchronous stop requests.
+  rule addition/removal (through the `IptCmdTemplate` class), NetfilterQueue management, netlink socket timeout setup for threaded operation, thread startup, and monitoring for asynchronous stop requests.
 * `ProcfsReader` (`diverters/linutil.py`) - Standard row and field reading for proc files.
 The Python procfs module is a really neat way to access procfs, But it doesn't seem to handle `/proc/net/netfilter/nfnetlink_queue`, and it